Isabella of Villehardouin: Remarriage and reign

 Charles I died in 1285, to be succeeded by his son Charles II.
-In 1289, on Isabella's marriage to Florent of Hainaut, Charles II conferred on the couple the Principality of Achaea, on condition that, if she survived her husband, Isabella would not remarry without Charles II's consent.
+In 1289, on Isabella's marriage to Florent of Hainaut, Charles II conferred on the couple the Principality of Achaea, on the condition that, if she survived her husband, Isabella would not remarry without Charles II's consent.
 Florent and Isabella had a daughter, Matilda.

 As Prince, Florent negotiated the Treaty of Glarentsa with the Byzantine Empire in 1290.
 The peace lasted until 1293, when the Greeks retook Kalamata; Florent's emissaries, however, persuaded Andronikos II Palaiologos to return it.
 In 1296, the Greeks retook the castle of Saint George in Arcadia.
 Florent laid siege to it, but died in 1298 before it could be taken.

 Isabella was married again in Rome on 12 February 1301.
+They had three daughters, Mary, Alice and Margaret.
 Her third husband was Philip of Savoy, Lord of Piedmont, who now became prince of Achaea in his turn.
 Philip aimed to reconquer the whole of Lacedaemonia from the Byzantine Empire.
 He was an authoritarian ruler and this put him at odds with the barons of his realm.
 He tried to placate the barons of Morea, but was forced to accept a parliament in 1304.
 The Greek peasantry, crushed by taxes, then revolted in turn.
 In 1306 Philip and Isabella were summoned to Charles II's court at Naples.
 Philip was accused of disloyalty and failure to support Charles in a campaign against Epirus, and Isabella of failing to seek her suzerain's consent before marrying Philip.
 Charles deprived the two of Achaea and on 5 May 1306 bestowed it directly upon his son Philip I of Taranto.